ajaygunalan/ajaygunalan.github.io/_includes/research.md

  2. [Stoch](../projects/past/stoch.html)

-	 Stoch is a quadruped developed at RBCCPS.
-I was a small part of the version 1.0 and was fully involved for the software development of second generation (Stoch 2.0).
-The goal of the project is to develope a versatile, all-terrain, legged robot.
+	 Stoch is the quadruped developed at RBCCPS.
+The goal of the project is to develope a robust, all-terrain, legged robot.

     ---